 Jaclyn's interest in journalism began during her freshman year of high school in Dallas, Texas when she joined the school's award-winning student newspaper.
 She continued to pursue journalism when she went to Goucher and joined the independent student newspaper, The Quindecim (The Q).
 She quickly moved up the ranks and became editor-in-chief.

-Outside Goucher, Jackie had internships with widely known news organizations. including two stints at The Baltimore Sun.
+Outside Goucher, Jaclyn had several internships including two stints at The Baltimore Sun.
 She also spent the summer of 2013 at CBS News in the Washington, D.C. bureau as the politics and White House intern.

-To learn more about Jackie's accomplishments, please see her resume.
+To learn more about Jaclyn's accomplishments, please see her resume.